steveballantyne/flipperzero-dolphin-Miss_Minutes/README.md

 WATCH-ME: https://www.youtube.com/watch?v=Nq5DXhOMo5s

 With the Flipper's dank orange display, it seemed absolutely necessary to do a Miss Minutes animation.
-In fact, I am thinking that an entire TVA Tempad meme is in order!
+In fact, I am thinking that an entire TVA Tempad theme is in order!

 TO INSTALL:
 1) Grab all the files (you don't even have to know how Git works, just click the Code dropdown and select Download Zip.